MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab03_Model_App.md

 3. Using the navigation on the left, expand **Dataverse**, select **Tables**, and click to open your **Visit** table.

-If you do not see the Visit table, make sure you are in the correct environment (step 2).
+If you do not see the Visit table, make sure you are in the correct environment (Step 2).

 4. Under the **Data experiences** section, select **Forms** and click to open the Information form with **Main** form type.